 Carbon storage by trees is a way in which trees can influence global climate change.
-As trees grow, they store more carbon by holding it in their tissue.
-As trees die and decompose, they release much of this carbon back into the atmosphere.
+As trees grow they store more carbon by holding it in their tissue.
+As trees die and decompose they release much of this carbon back into the atmosphere.
 Therefore, the carbon storage of trees is an indication of the amount of carbon that could be released if all the trees died.

-An estimated 1,068,000 tonnes (approximately 19.6 t/ha) of carbon is stored in Birmingham, Coventry and Solihull's trees with an estimated value of over £1.037 million (based on current carbon figures from the Department for Energy Security & Net Zero and Department for Business, Energy & Industrial Strategy)18.
+An estimated 365,000 tonnes (approximately 20.5 tonnes/ha) of carbon is stored in Solihull's trees with an estimated value of over \pounds 354 million (based on current carbon figures from the Department for Energy Security & Net Zero and Department for Business, Energy & Industrial Strategy)19.